-Recombinant human hyaluronidase (rHuPH20) has been manufactured for therapeutic administration through subcutaneous injections.
-When this enzyme is co-administered with other biotherapeutics such as insulin, immunoglobulins, or chemotherapy agents, it has been shown to increase the target drug bioavailability by breaking down hyaluronic acid in the interstitial space and allowing dispersion of the medication.
+Recombinant human hyaluronidase (rHuPH20) formulations are available for therapeutic administration through subcutaneous injections.
+When this enzyme is co-administered with other biotherapeutics such as insulin, immunoglobulins, or chemotherapy agents, it increases the target drug bioavailability by breaking down hyaluronic acid in the interstitial space and allowing dispersion of the medication.
 The time to reach Cmax decreases when hyaluronidase is co-administered with the target drug, which means that the medication is better absorbed and enters systemic circulation at a faster rate with the aid of hyaluronic acid degradation.
 Recombinant human hyaluronidase (rHuPH20) has been used to increase the volume of infusion, reduce the frequency of infusions, and decrease the number of infusion sites of injectable pharmaceuticals.

 Hyaluronic acid is a glycosaminoglycan that contributes to the extracellular matrix of connective tissues.
 It is a large, viscous, and hygroscopic molecule that blocks the flow of fluids entering the vasculature from a subcutaneous space.
 Hyaluronic acid is a linear polymer made of thousands of simple disaccharides stacked on one another, which contributes to the hydrophilic properties of the molecule.
 Hyaluronic acid has a relatively short half-life of 15 to 20 hours.
 Hyaluronidase is an enzyme that temporarily and reversibly depolymerizes hyaluronic acid; this creates microchannels in the interstitial matrix that allows fluids to flow through.
 Recombinant human hyaluronidase is specific for cleaving the beta 1-4 linkage of the glycosaminoglycan.